Yield Stress Materials in Soft Condensed Matter: A short introduction to yield stress materials

-We wish to review the recent progress concerning both the fundamental understanding of the yield stress and its practical determination in a broad range of materials across soft condensed matter.
-The existence of a threshold for flow suggests that these materials respond in a highly nonlinear manner, which has dramatic impact on their dynamical properties under flow, which we also review extensively.
-These problems are of key importance both for fundamental purposes and for numerous practical situations involving amorphous solids across a broad spectrum of hard and soft condensed matter.
+We review recent progress concerning the fundamental understanding of the yield stress as well as the physical processes relevant to experimental studies of the yielding transition in a broad range of materials across soft condensed matter.
+The existence of a threshold for flow suggests that these materials respond in a highly nonlinear manner, which has a dramatic impact on their dynamical properties under flow, which we also discuss extensively.
+Yield stress phenomena are of key importance both from a fundamental point of view and for practical situations involving amorphous solids, spanning a wide range of materials and spanning the fields of hard and soft condensed matter physics.

+There are a number of excellent topical reviews available dealing with specific aspects of yield stress materials \cite{Coussot:2005,Moller:2006,Denn:2011,Mansard:2012,NeilJ.Balmforth2014,Coussot:2014}.
+In addition, very recently a collection of relevant papers appeared in a special issue celebrating the anniversary of the first paper by Bingham describing yield stress fluids~\cite{Coussot2017,Coussot2017b,Malkin2017,Dinkgreve2017,Ewoldt2017,Saramito2017,Mitsoulis2017,Frigaard2017,Cloitre2017}.
+The present review attempts to give a concise overview of the physics of yield stress materials taking a very broad perspective encompassing fundamental, experimental and practical issues, along with a discussion of some important open questions.

-The manuscript is structured as follows.
-We first give in section~\ref{overview} a general overview of the various physical concepts and issues raised by the existence of a yield stress, with emphasis on model system and theoretical approaches.
-In section~\ref{yieldstressdetermination}, we provide a critical review of the traditional rheological techniques used for measuring the yield stress.
-Section~\ref{flowdyn} is devoted to the most recent developments and ``hot topics'' regarding flow dynamics of yield stress fluids, including time-dependence, shear banding and wall slip.
-Finally, we turn towards the general, fully three-dimensional approach of yield stress materials required for describing flows in complex geometries.
+The review is organised as follows.
+In Sect.~\ref{overview}, we give a general overview of the various physical concepts and issues raised by the existence of a yield stress, with emphasis on model systems and theoretical approaches.
+In Sect.~\ref{yieldstressdetermination}, we provide a critical review of the experimental issues that arise due to the yield stress and of their physical causes, with emphasis on the ubiquitous phenomenon of apparent slippage of yield stress materials at the walls.
+Sect.~\ref{flowdyn} is devoted to the most recent developments and emerging topics regarding flow dynamics of yield stress fluids, including time-dependence and shear banding, as well as the effects of confinement and transient fluidization behaviors.
+We close our review with a brief summary in Sect.~\ref{Conclusion}.